When was the last time you gave your Facebook Business Page a spring-clean?

 - Don’t worry if your image is bigger, Facebook allows you to choose the crop position of the image.

-And if you have a drop-dead gorgeous salon then your cover photo is THE place to showcase it, as Richard Ward has done.
+If you have a drop-dead gorgeous salon then your cover photo is THE place to showcase it, as Richard Ward has done…

 2. Spruce up your Facebook About Page